A two-disk approach to the synthesis of coherent passive equalizers for linear quantum systems: Preliminaries

 The channel system consists of a collection of quantum harmonic oscillators interacting with the input quantum field.
 Its Hamiltonian and coupling with the input field involve only annihilation operators of the oscillator modes.
-Such systems are known as completely passive quantum systems \cite{aline2011,hendra2017}.
+Such systems are known as completely passive quantum systems~\cite{aline2011,hendra2017}, which include phase shifters, beam splitters, and optical cavities.
+These models are widely used for representing linear quantum channels in optical communication and quantum information processing~\cite{aline2011,PhysRevA.78.032323,5159845}.
 In the Heisenberg picture of quantum mechanics, the evolution of such systems can be described by the quantum stochastic differential equation in the Langevin form \cite{aline2011,hendra2017,PhysRevA.81.023804,optics,Wiseman2009,Gough2015}

 Here $A, B_{j}, C_{k}$ and $J_{k j}, j, k=1,2$, are complex matrices of dimensions $m_{s} \times m_{s}, m_{s} \times\left(n+n_{w}\right),\left(n_{y}+n_{d}\right) \times m_{s}$ and $\left(n_{y}+n_{d}\right) \times\left(n+n_{w}\right)$ respectively, and $\mathbf{a}$ is the vector of $m_{s}$ annihilation operators of the oscillator modes of the channel system.
 Also, $y, d$ are the $n_{y}$ component and $n_{d}$ component vectors of quantum noise processes corresponding to annihilation operators of the output field of the system; $y$ represents the part of the output field which is coupled with the equalizer system while $d$ represents the loss to the environment.